 Since the last update we have not found published data on its excretion in breastmilk.

 Its pharmacokinetic data (low molecular weight, low protein binding and prolonged half-life) enables transfer to breastmilk in amounts which could be significant.

-Its long elimination half-life and its administration every 24 hours over many months make it impossible to continue breastfeeding.
+Its long elimination half-life and its daily administration over many months make it impossible to continue breastfeeding.

 We do not have alternatives for Anastrozole.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.